 “Me thinks you exaggerate.”

-“Well, Curt, me thinks we better get going to miss the height of the rush hour.”
+“Well, Curt, me thinks we better get going so we can miss the rush hour.”

 “That’s probably a good idea.”